phtoselli/phtoselli/README.md

 #### Hi 👋🏼 , my name is [Pedro Toselli](https://www.linkedin.com/in/phtoselli/).

-##### I'm a backend developer with a special passion for frontend. </br> I think technology and education have a wonderful impact on people's lives, </br> and that's why I chose to be a development instructor.
+##### I'm a Software Engineering student, with a passion about building a better future. </br> I think technology have a wonderful impact on people's lives, </br> and that's why I chose to be a developer.

 > *“It’s kind of fun to do the impossible.”* - Walt Disney